-As states begin to phase out social distancing measures and employees transition from their virtual home offices back into the physical workplace – there’s likely to be a number of changes to adapt to.
-One harsh reality for many marketing teams is that there simply may be more work left to do in the fiscal year than we have time to do it.
-A common theme we’ve heard in talking to our digital marketing colleagues is that many projects were put on hold when businesses were forced into a remote working environment.
-Value propositions may have changed, and it may be necessary to move high-projected ROI projects to the forefront.
-With a whole year’s worth of goals to complete in 6-8 months, some business leaders may find it challenging to know where to start.
+As health systems and the nation at large roll-out COVID-19 vaccinations to their employees and communities – there’s likely to be a number of changes organizations will have to adapt to in 2021.
+One harsh reality for many marketing teams is that there simply may be more work to do in the fiscal year than we have time to do it.
+A common theme we’ve heard in talking with our digital marketing colleagues is that many projects were put on hold in 2020 when businesses were forced into a remote working environment.
+Value propositions (and budgets) may have changed, making it necessary to move high-projected ROI projects to the forefront.
+In these unprecedented times, some business leaders can find it challenging to know where to start.
 We’re here to help get you back on track.

 Applying a proven Prioritization Model we’ve used for year’s